UCSC-MedBook/data-wrangling-scripts/TPM_import/README.md

  The basedir is assumed to be in the format SAMPLENAME/rnaseq/RSEM/Hugo.
 If it's not (most often would be missing rnaseq) - it won't find the sample.
 Modify the script to match the format that the basedir is in

 #### Permission denied when placing tpm in original output folders
  You need to get the folders writable by you.
-There's an example script `make_group_writable.sh` to use for guidance.
-Note that someone with write access to the original folders is the one who can run this, not you.
+Note that someone with write access to the original folders is the one who can run this, which is probably not you if they're not writable in the first place.

- If you have Docker access, you can mount the output folders as a docker volume and chmod it from there.
+ If you have Docker access & you are know what you're doing, you can mount the output folders as a docker volume and chmod it from there.
 Example:
- `docker run --rm -it -v /path/to/original/dir/:/samples ubuntu /bin/bash`
+ `docker run --rm -it -v /path/to/original/dir/:/samples ubuntu /bin/bash` Then from the `/samples` dir, run the following: `find . -name "Hugo" -exec chmod -v g+w {} \;`